Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Spatio-Temporal Contrastive Learning

 \subsubsection{\textbf{Multi-relational Session Graph Construction}}

 There may exist duplicate items in one session.
 Thus, it is important to construct a session graph to capture such the spatial relationship in terms of item transitions.
-Given a session $s$ with a \textit{repeatable} item sequence $s=\left[v_{1}, v_{2}, v_{3}, \ldots, v_{M}\right]$, let $ G_{s} = (V_{s}, E_{s})$ be the corresponding session graph where the node set $V_{s}$ consists the unique items in the session, the edge set $E_{s}$ contains edges represented any two adjacent items $(v_{i}, v_{j})$ in the sequence $s$, forming an item-transition pattern behind the session.
+Given a session $s$ with a \textit{repeatable} item sequence \bruce{$s=\left[v_{s_1}, v_{s_2}, v_{s_3}, \ldots, v_{s_M}\right]$}, let $ G_{s} = (V_{s}, E_{s})$ be the corresponding session graph where the node set $V_{s}$ consists the unique items in the session, the edge set $E_{s}$ contains edges represented any two adjacent items $(v_{i}, v_{j})$ in the sequence $s$, forming an item-transition pattern behind the session.
 In contrast to FGNN \cite{DBLP:conf/cikm/QiuLHY19} which utilizes the occurrence frequency of edges to construct a weighted directed graph for a session, we leverage a multi-relational weighted graph which uses multiple types of relationship, including in-relation, out-relation, bi-direction and self-loop.
 Specifically, the out-relation indicates that there only exists a transition $(v_{i}, v_{j})$ in the graph; the in-relation is vice versa.
 The bi-direction represents that $ (v_{i}, v_{j})$ simultaneously exits bi-directional transition.
 Besides, the self-loop implies that there exist a self transition of an item.
 By using these four relationships, the spatial structure can be enriched by more accurate inter-relationships among item transitions.
 We name this graph as Multi-relational Session Graph (MSG).
 A concrete example is demonstrated in Fig.~\ref{fig:architecture}, in which the session $s_1 = [v_{1}, v_{2}, v_{3}, v_{2}, v_{4}, v_{5}]$ can be converted into a multi-relational graph as shown inside the blue dotted rectangle with local.